shiyanboxer/recall.ai-demo-be/README.md

       python app.py
    ```

-6. **Create a Meeting**

-   Create a meeting with Zoom or Google Meets.
-After creating the meeting, make sure to stay in the meeting and save the meeting URL.

-7. **Run the Frontend Server**

-   To connect your server to the client, you will need to follow the steps on the [Recall.ai Demo Frontend respoitory](https://github.com/shiyanboxer/recall.ai-demo-fe)

 <!-- USAGE -->
 ## Usage
 1. Generate a URL for your webhook using ngrok on our specified port (8000).